Acorns City climate suitable Climate Warming Resistant Unkategorisiert

 It is interesting that the leaves change color after the growing season, but do not fall off the tree.
 This happens only when the leaves sprout in the following year.

 Quercus faginea likes calcareous soils.
-Often they grow together in communities with cork, Pyrenean and oak.
+They often grow together in communities with cork oak, Pyrenean oak and holm oak.
 It is resistant to the climatic stresses of cold, drought and thermal contrasts.

 Some interesting pictures of this oak species can be found here: http://www.mittelmeerflora.de/Zweikeim/Fagaceae/querc_faginea.htm